National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Flora and fauna:

 The Park houses exotic flora, with forests of montane Sal, pines, and alders.
-Higher up, you can find buttercups, primulas and wild berries, ripe for the picking.
-224 species of medicinal herbs make a place a botanist's delight.
-Evergreen spruces, firs, rhododendrons, birches and oaks are also found.
+Higher up, you can find buttercups, primulas, and wild berries, ripe for the picking.
+Two hundred twenty-four species of medicinal herbs make a place a botanist's delight.
+Evergreen spruces, firs, rhododendrons, birches, and oaks are also found.
 The plateau also has 135 species of flowering plants, which bloom in summer.
-Khaptad contains 23 species of mammals, 287 species of birds and 23 species of amphibians.
-You can spot the Himalayan black bear, wild dog, musk deer, barking deer, wild boar, yellow-throated marten and leopard here.
-Bird-watching is rife here, with common guests being the peregrine falcon, the white-rumped vulture, the Impeyan pheasant, cuckoos, flycatchers, partridges and bulbuls.
+Khaptad contains 23 species of mammals, 287 species of birds, and 23 species of amphibians.
+You can spot the Himalayan black bear, wild dog, musk deer, barking deer, wild boar, yellow-throated marten, and leopard here.

 Activities:

-While adventure junkies can indulge in daylong treks, bird watching expeditions and animal spotting, the contemplators can visit the Khaptad Baba Ashram nearby to meditate and pray.
-Cultural tours are also organized to get an insight into the life of the locals.
+While adventure junkies can indulge in daylong treks, bird-watching expeditions, and animal spotting, the contemplators can visit the Khaptad Baba Ashram nearby to meditate and pray.
+Cultural tours are also organized to give an insight into the lives of the locals.

 Location: The Park is 450 kilometres from Kathmandu.
 The nearest airport is at Dipayal, from where you can catch a bus to Silgadhi in Doti district.
 A six-hour trek leads you to the park entrance.
 Or, you could catch a flight to Accham, followed by a two-day trek.